 - Edit, edit and re-edit and proofread your script against your brief

 Fine-tune your script to remove words that are too informal, too formal, too robotic, etc. Remember to refer to your initial brief to make sure you’re on board with your vision!

-A corporate video can only be good corporate video production in Singapore lies in the scriptwriting.
-You’re going to need a script.
+A corporate video can only be as good as your script and we all know that good corporate video production in Singapore lies in the scriptwriting.
+You’re going to need a script for corporate video production.
 A script helps you build the backbone of your video, develop the step-by-step process to get your imagination transformed into visual & audio deliverables.